 Critical mineral deposits are found in oceans around the world.
-The most common types of marine minerals are (1) manganese nodules on the abyssal seafloor that grow at a rate of 1 to 10 cm per million years, (2) similarly slow-growing polymetallic crusts found on seamounts, and (3) metal sulfide deposits formed by faster hydrothermal processes at midocean ridges and submarine volcanoes.
-Deep-sea exploration continues to reveal new locations of critical mineral deposits globally, including in polar regions.
+The most common types of marine mineral resources are (1) polymetallic nodules on the abyssal seafloor that grow at a rate of 1 to 10 cm per million years, (2) slow-growing cobalt-rich ferromanganese crusts found on seamounts, and (3) seafloor massive sulfide deposits formed by faster hydrothermal processes at mid-ocean ridges and submarine volcanoes.
+Deep-sea exploration continues to reveal new locations of critical mineral deposits globally, including in high-latitude regions.
 Characterization and additional research of these sites will improve our understanding of their associated biodiversity, ecological functions, vulnerability to disturbance, mineral formation processes, and economic value.

 What could be the impacts of DSM?

-Detailed baseline data to understand the impacts of DSM to marine environments and ecosystems are lacking.
-As of January 2024, only 52% of U.S. waters have been bathymetrically mapped to modern standards, with only 26% of the seafloor mapped globally; and less than 3% characterized with additional detail.
-Deep-sea exploration routinely reveals new species whose biology and roles in the ecosystem are completely unknown.
-NOAA, in partnership with federal and international agencies, and academic, and commercial collaborators, continues to provide valuable environmental baseline data on the deep sea through science-driven exploration and open data sharing.
-These efforts are a first step toward identifying DSM's potential environmental impacts due to disturbance or loss of deep-sea habitat.
+Detailed baseline data to understand the impacts of DSM to marine environments and ecosystems are limited.
+As of January 2024, only 52% of U.S. waters have been bathymetrically mapped to modern standards, with only 26% of the seafloor mapped globally; and very little of the deep sea has been characterized in detail.
+Deep-sea exploration routinely reveals new species whose biology and roles in the ecosystem are unknown.
+NOAA, in partnership with federal and international agencies, and academic, and commercial collaborators, continues to provide environmental baseline data about the deep sea through science-driven exploration and open data sharing.
+These efforts are a step toward identifying DSM's potential environmental impacts due to disturbance or loss of deep-sea habitat.